tomhennessey/demoroom/demoroom_flask/README.md

-# Installing Flask Version on POSIX
+# Installing Flask Version of Demoroom
+* Make sure git is installed (with git bash if using Windows)
-Make sure Python 3 and pip are both up to date.
+* Make sure Python 3 and pip are both installed and up to date.
+* Clone this repository onto your machine
-Install a python virtual environment with `python -m venv venv`
+* Navigate to the cloned repository and install a python virtual environment with `python -m venv venv`
+* In Windows envinroment, .flaskenv needs `export`s changed to `set`s.
+(Not needed for Cygwin-like setup)
-Start the envinroment with `venv/Scripts/activate`
+* Start the envinroment with `venv/Scripts/activate` on Windows and `source venv\bin\activate` on Linux/Mac
-In the venv, run `pip install -r requirements.txt` to grab all needed packages.
+* In the venv, run `pip install -r requirements.txt` to download and install all needed packages.
-In Windows envinroment, .flaskenv needs `export`s changed to `set`s.
-(Not needed for Cygwin like setup)
+* Run `db_reset.sh i` to initiate the database and populate it with demos
-Enter command `flask run` to start a local debug server
+* Enter command `flask run` to start a local debug server.
+The website can be found locally at localhost:5000

-# Installing Flask Version on Windows